Postgraduate

 Total indicative course cost $25,600

-Note: All fees are subject to change without notice.
-All fees will be adjusted annually to reflect increases.
-Tuition fees quoted at the time of entry/study in the prospectus are for that year only.
+Note: Fees are updated on an annual basis, and ICHM further reserves the right to update fees prior to the commencement date of the next semester.
+Tuition fees quoted at the time of entry/study in the prospectus are for the year of application only.
 All monetary amounts are quoted in Australian Dollars.

 The information on this page is current as of March 2025